LarsBehrenberg/100-days-of-code/log.md

 **Thoughts**: Starting to getting the hang of it.
 Will finish the Tutorial tomorrow and then start working on my own projects with it the next few days.
 Looking forward to that!

 **Link(s) to work**: [Gatsby GraphQL project](https://www.gatsbyjs.org/tutorial/part-seven/)

+### Day 7: December 15, 2019

+**Today's Progress**: Finished Gatsby starter tutorial

+**Thoughts**: Gatsby seems pretty versatile, but less than Next.js?
+I will have to try it more to see the advantages and disadvantages of both.

+**Link(s) to work**: [Last part of the Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-eight/)

+### Day 8: December 16, 2019

+**Today's Progress**: Resetting computer

+**Thoughts**: After having some troubles lately, I decided to reset my macbook.
+During the reinstall I read some articles and worked on how I wanna improve my general coding environment.
+Also learnt about diskutil commands in terminal on mac.

+**Link(s) to work**: *none*